 Deficiency in silica has been linked to diseases like Alzheimer’s, and in fact, it’s been called the missing link in anti-aging plans.
 Silica inhibits aluminum absorption in the brain and counteracts its effects in the body overall, making silica of particular importance for the elderly.3

 Too little silica can bring about calcification of connective and soft tissue, causing stiffness and loss of elasticity.
 Considered symptoms of aging, these issues may well be symptoms of silica deficiency.
 Hair, skin, and fingernail health is enhanced by silica as well.

 How To Get More Silica In Your Diet Through Foods

-There are many delicious foods that are full of silica, and many of them are Foundation Foods listed in the Save Our Bones Program.
+There are many delicious foods that are full of silica, and many of them are Foundation Foods listed in the Osteoporosis Reversal Program.
 Here are some particularly good sources of this mineral.

 - Horsetail herb